Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: Let’s start at the beginning — how did you first fall into selling on eBay, and did you ever imagine you’d still be doing it decades later?

 Joe Obiso : Yes, I started my eBay account in 1999.
 At first, it was just to buy some stuff, you know.
-I liked the concept, I read a book about it, it was pretty cool, and I didn’t really do a lot selling wise until like 2007 or so.
+I liked the concept, I read a book about it, it was pretty cool, and I didn’t really do a lot of selling until like 2007 or so.

 Then I had a bunch of baseball card sets that I had accumulated in the 1980s.
 I was thinking they were going to go into huge value, but there were so many cards made then.
 But I still sold them on eBay.
 And then I sold a few other things around the house.